-To encourage the strategic consideration of land use planning issues by promoting integrated and coordinated responses that balance competing social, economic, environmental and intergenerational interests to provide for the long-term sustainable use and development of land.
+To encourage the strategic consideration of land use planning issues by promoting integrated and coordinated responses that balance competing social, economic, environmental and inter-generational interests to provide for the long-term sustainable use and development of land.

-- I. Support the application of the precautionary principle where the implications of planning decisions on the environment, now and into the future, is not fully known or understood. - 2.
-Promote the identification, establishment and implementation of long-term land use planning priorities, that are environmentally sound, to strengthen inter-generational equity, allowing future generations to have access to the resources they need. - 3.
-Strengthen the use of scientific-based evidence to make informed decisions about land use planning. - 4.
-Promote the integration and coordination of land use planning with population strategies and social and physical infrastructure planning. - 5.
-Promote collaboration and coordination between, and within, Commonwealth, State and local government to deliver integrated, efficient and effective planning outcomes. - 6.
-Facilitate coordinated approaches between public and private investment to achieve common planning goals. - 7.
-Adopt and implement best practice governance structures to provide strategic and innovative leadership within communities that will effectively inform land use planning. - 8.
+- Support the application of the precautionary principle where the implications of planning decisions on the environment, now and into the future, is not fully known or understood. - Promote the identification, establishment and implementation of long-term land use planning priorities, that are environmentally sound, to strengthen intergenerational equity, allowing future generations to have access to the resources they need. - 3.
+Strengthen the use of scientific-based evidence to make informed decisions about land use planning. - Promote collaboration and coordination between, and within, Commonwealth, State and local government to deliver integrated, efficient and effective planning outcomes. - Facilitate coordinated approaches between public and private investment to achieve common planning goals. - Adopt and implement best practice governance structures to provide strategic and innovative leadership within communities that will effectively inform land use planning. - 8.
 Promote the regular review of land use strategies so that they remain current, adaptive and responsive to planning issues as they arise.